Q1: What is Property Alert?

 Q8: Will the Land Registry send the Property Alert notifications to my mobile phone?

-A: Currently, there is no mobile application developed for Property Alert, related notifications in respect of your selected property(ies) will be sent to you by e-mail.
-However, if you have already set up your mailbox for receiving notifications on your mobile phone/device(s), you will be able to check/view the Property Alert notifications on your mobile phone/device(s).
+A: At present, there is no mobile application developed for Property Alert and the Property Alert notifications in respect of your selected land register(s) will be sent to you by email.
+However, if you have already set up your mailbox for receiving notifications on your mobile phone/device(s), you will be able to check/view the emails for Property Alert notifications on your mobile phone/device(s).

 Q9: Whether Property Alert notifications will only be sent to me when an instrument is lodged for registration with an e-Memorial Form?